-After high school, earning a bachelor’s degree is the next step to becoming a successful journalist.
-Many different degree programs can help you gain the skills you need.
-Many students choose Language and Communications degree programs that have a strong emphasis on writing.
+After high school, earning a bachelor’s degree is the next step to becoming a journalist.
+Various degree programs can help you gain the skills you need.
+Many students choose language and communications degree programs that have a strong emphasis on writing.
 These programs can help you improve your writing, research and reporting skills.

 Look for Networking Opportunities

-During your time in college, you will want to take advantage of any networking opportunities that might come your way.
-This is beneficial for meeting professionals in the journalism field and building relationships that can help you meet your professional goals in the future.
-You can try to reach out to local journalists that you admire to see if you can interview them or if they are interested in sharing any tips with you.
-The more connections you make, the better chance you will have of finding a great job after you graduate.
+During your time in college, you will want to take advantage of any networking opportunities that may come your way.
+This is beneficial for meeting professionals in the journalism field and building relationships that can help you meet your professional goals.
+You can try to reach out to local journalists to see whether you can interview them or if they are interested in sharing any tips with you.
+Connections are vital to finding career opportunities in journalism.

-If you are looking for the right school to earn your bachelor’s degree, consider enrolling at Grand Canyon University.
-Our Bachelor of Arts in English program with an emphasis in Professional Writing is designed to prepare students for a career in many fields, including journalism.
-You can learn more about the College of Humanities and Social Sciences by clicking the Request Info button at the top of this page.
+If you’re eager to become a journalist, consider enrolling at Grand Canyon University.
+Our Bachelor of Arts in Professional Writing for New Media degree program is designed to prepare students for a career in many fields, including journalism.
+You can learn more about becoming a journalist through the College of Humanities and Social Sciences by completing the form on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.